Doctoral Training Programme in Clinical Psychology

 The team at Salomons Institute, Canterbury Christ Church University (CCCU), aims to train clinical psychologists to work in Health and Social Care settings in a way which ensures that they make a real difference to services.
-The three year, full-time taught Doctoral Programme seeks to integrate clinical, academic and research aspects of training to promote the highest quality of professional practice.
+The three-year, full-time Doctoral Programme seeks to integrate clinical, academic and research aspects of training to promote the highest quality of professional practice.
 The Programme fulfils the standards of education and training required by the UK Health & Care Professions Council (HCPC) and successful completion of the Programme ensures that trainees are eligible to apply for registration with the HCPC as a Clinical Psychologist.
 Additionally, the Programme is accredited by the British Psychological Society (BPS).
 Trainees are eligible to apply for Chartered membership of the Society upon successful completion.

 The Programme places significant importance on the value of exposing trainees to a diversity of therapeutic models.
-To this end, in response to recent BPS accreditation criteria specified for doctoral programmes in Clinical Psychology, the staff team took the decision not to specialise exclusively in any one therapeutic modality within the programme, but to ensure that you receive the opportunity for a breadth of experience in order to understand the theoretical and research underpinnings, and the practical application, of several mainstream psychological models (life-span developmental, cognitive, behavioural, psychodynamic, systemic and community).
+To this end, in response to recent BPS accreditation criteria specified for doctoral programmes in Clinical Psychology, the staff team took the decision not to specialise exclusively in any one therapeutic modality within the Programme, but to ensure that trainees receive the opportunity for a breadth of experience in order to understand the theoretical and research underpinnings, and the practical application, of several mainstream psychological models (life-span developmental, cognitive, behavioural, psychodynamic, systemic and community).

 Priority is given to enabling trainees to work in multi-professional/agency contexts so that they learn to work collaboratively and effectively within services.
 Teamwork is essential to the configuration of services within a very rapidly changing NHS context.
 In line with the new opportunities and challenges created by these changes, we train clinical psychologists who are not only skilled in working within teams, but who will also develop the capabilities to consult to, and lead teams, as well as to take up supervisory, management and organisational roles within the changing environment of the NHS.